 A few years later a more successful issue of dollars was made by the Bank of England.
 In 1804 Matthew Boulton, the business partner of the steam engine pioneer James Watt, was employed to completely erase the existing design on full-weight Spanish coins and stamp them as Bank of England Five Shilling Dollars.

 And thus this interesting, unloved and short-lived issue was no more.

 This coin itself is a lovely choice AU, spectacularly and beautifully toned in vibrant golden orange, aubergine and teal on the obverse, sea green and blue on the reverse.
 The counterstamp itself has toned in the same lovely pattern as the host coin but in miniature, creating a rather remarkable site we haven't encountered before on any coin.

-The only fault we can find is a tiny pit in the right obverse field, and a second opposite the counterstamp on the reverse.
+The only fault we can find is a tiny pit in the right obverse field, and a few marks opposite the counterstamp (and certainly caused by it) on the reverse.

 In all, an historic, rare and absolutely stunning coin which couldn't be replaced at most any cost.

 This coin is from the CRO archives and is not currently available for sale.